Loading…

 Learning Objectives

-Build an evidence based forecast for centralized patient recruitment campaigns; Optimize channel mixes, vendor management, performance models, technology selection; Measure and optimize campaign performance and ROI.
+Discuss how to build an evidence based forecast for centralized patient recruitment campaigns; Describe ways to optimize channel mixes, vendor management, performance models, technology selection; Identify methods to measure and optimize campaign performance and ROI.

 Chair